ianstagib/spray-calc/README.md

 - Agrovision-Web-Angular
 ------------------------
 Angular project utilising angular material for its CSS styling.
-Structured with a bit of generic components and inherited models.
 I purposefully chose to have the calculation logic in the front end because the nature of this logic is not critical or a security risk.
 I believe in keeping business logic in the back end but for the purposes of this calculator I wanted to have real time changes to the output on input changes.

 Running the solution